PratimaGurav/hangman-coc/README.md

     ![win](assets/images/win.jpg)
     ![lose](assets/images/lose.jpg)

-  - Color Scheme
+  - Color Scheme:
-    - This has been implemented to enchance user expierence
+    - This has been implemented to enchance user expierence.
+      - Blue for game instructions.
-      - Yellow for warning messages
+      - Yellow for warning messages.
-      -
+      - Green for winning the game.
+      - Red for game over when user runs out of lives.